miekg/skydns2/README.md

 * `scache`: the capacity of the DNSSEC signature cache, defaults to 10000 records if not set.
 * `rcache`: the capacity of the response cache, defaults to 0 records if not set.
 * `rcache-ttl`: the TTL of the response cache, defaults to 60 if not set.
-* `local`: the optional unique value for this skydns instance.

 To set the configuration, use something like: